weterpoo/IlliniStudent/backend/backend ReadMe.md

     (venv)$ pip install flask
     ```

-    Those three commands will install nosetests (nose), Python-MySQLdb,
+    <p>Those three commands will install nosetests (nose), Python-MySQLdb,
     and flask in that order.

-    Note that you don't really need virtualenv to actually install all
+    <p>Note that you don't really need virtualenv to actually install all
     of these.
 However, it is good practice to install modules that
     will only be used in one project (like Python-MySQLdb) in a
     Virtual Enviornment.

   5. Installing MySQL-server
-     Installing MySQL-server is a little different depending on
+     <p>Installing MySQL-server is a little different depending on
      the platform.

-     For Windows and Mac OS, use the community installer.
+     <p>For Windows and Mac OS, use the community installer.
      That will include MySQL-server.
 (That is the main one
      you want).
 You also probably want the python extension
      too.

-     For Linux or cygwin:
+     <p>For Linux or cygwin:
      ```
      $ sudo apt-get install mysql-server
      ```
-     (I think it should work for cygwin, provided you install
+     <p>(I think it should work for cygwin, provided you install
      the apt-get extension)

-Congradulations, you are now ready to follow the steps to running the backend!
+<p>Congradulations, you are now ready to follow the steps to running the backend!

 # Running the backend on your local machine:
 1. You have to have the requirements above fulfilled
 2. Set up mysql as the following:

-   login as root
+   <p>login as root
    ```
    $ mysql -u root -p
    ```

-   Create the studentdb database
+   <p>Create the studentdb database
    ```
    $ CREATE DATABASE studentdb;
    ```

-   Tell mysql to use the studentdb (need this command to create the table in the right place
+   <p>Tell mysql to use the studentdb (need this command to create the table in the right place
    ```
    USE studentdb;
    ```

-   Create the userinfo table
+   <p>Create the userinfo table
    ```
    $ CREATE TABLE userinfo(username VARCHAR(20) NOT NULL, useremail VARCHAR(40) NOT NULL, userpass VARCHAR(30) NOT NULL, usernetid VARCHAR(25) NOT NULL, usermajor VARCHAR(25), usergrad DATE);
    ```

-   Create the checkuser@localhost user
+   <p>Create the checkuser@localhost user
    ```
    $ CREATE USER 'checkuser'@'localhost' IDENTIFIED BY 'ch3ckEDl0CAL';
    ```

-   Create the authorized@locahost user
+   <p>Create the authorized@locahost user
    ```
    $ CREATE USER 'authorized'@'localhost' IDENTIFIED BY 'aCep0ted0dd';
    ```

-   Grant all permissions on everything under studentdb to authorized@localhost.
+   <p>Grant all permissions on everything under studentdb to authorized@localhost.
-   This will be required to have create user specific tables.
+   <p>This will be required to have create user specific tables.
    ```
    $ GRANT ALL ON studentdb.* TO 'authorized'@'localhost';
    ```

-   Grant all permissions on the userinfo table to checkuser@localhost.
+   <p>Grant all permissions on the userinfo table to checkuser@localhost.
-   This is done for security reasons (though it might not matter so much in the end)
+   <p>This is done for security reasons (though it might not matter so much in the end)
    ```
    $ GRANT ALL ON studentdb.userinfo TO 'checkuser'@'localhost';
    ```

 3. Now activate the flask server.

-   Change your directory to the backend
+   <p>Change your directory to the backend
    ```
    $ cd ~/path/to/IlliniStudent/backend/
    ```

-   Activate your virtualenv (or not) for me it's:
+   <p>Activate your virtualenv (or not) for me it's:
    ```
    $ source venv/bin/activate
    ```
-   if you installed all of the python modules without activating the virtual enviroment, ths is not needed
+   <p>If you installed all of the python modules without activating the virtual enviroment, ths is not needed
-   Note that the venv might be different between everyone, it depends on what you called it
+   <p>Note that the venv might be different between everyone, it depends on what you called it
-   PLEASE PLEASE DO NOT UPLOAD THE VIRTUALENV TO GITHUB! (it causes problems for you too!)
+   <p>PLEASE PLEASE DO NOT UPLOAD THE VIRTUALENV TO GITHUB! (it causes problems for you too!)

-   Run the flask application:
+   <p>Run the flask application:
    ```
    $ python run.py
    ```
-   The flask server will run on your ip address (which can be dangerous so don't keep it running too long!) or you can access it by going to your web browser and typing
+   <p>The flask server will run on your ip address (which can be dangerous so don't keep it running too long!) or you can access it by going to your web browser and typing
    ```
    localhost:5000
    ```
-   By default flask servers run on port 5000.
+   <p>By default flask servers run on port 5000.
 See your console for more details on what port it is running at.

 # Final Words
-  You can see our glorious application at illinistudent.cu.cc which is the front end.
+  <p>You can see our glorious application at illinistudent.cu.cc which is the front end.
-  To peek into the back end you can go to illinistudent.cu.cc:5000
+  <p>To peek into the back end you can go to illinistudent.cu.cc:5000

-  Thanks to Peter Woo, Tadas Aleksonis, and Cameron Patrick for being
+  <p>Thanks to Peter Woo, Tadas Aleksonis, and Cameron Patrick for being
   awesome CAs!

-  Also thanks to our fellow group members!
+  <p>Also thanks to our fellow group members!
 You (might) be able to find their names in their respective readmes.

-  Backend is created by Shotaro Ikeda, Derek Zhang, Zono Mei, and Jason Situ
+  <p>Backend is created by Shotaro Ikeda, Derek Zhang, Zono Mei, and Jason Situ